Burari deaths: Investigation

-Evidence found in the house pointed to mass suicide for occult reasons, and Post-mortem examination of the bodies found no signs of struggle.
-Nevertheless, due to the public nature of the case, pressure from hardline groups, and accusations of coverup from relatives, Police initially recorded the case as a murder and investigated the possibility of a murder motivated by non-occult reasons.
+Evidence found in the house pointed to mass suicide for occult reasons.
+Post-mortem examination of the bodies found no signs of struggle.
+Due to the public nature of the case, pressure from hardline groups, and accusations of coverup from relatives, police initially recorded the case as a murder and investigated the possibility of a murder motivated by non-occult reasons.

-Police found 11 diaries in the house, all of them maintained for the period of eleven years.
-Joint Commissioner of Police (Crime) Alok Kumar stated: "We have found handwritten notes detailing how hands and legs are to be tied and are quite similar to the manner in which the bodies of 10 persons were found.
+Police found 11 diaries in the house, all of them were maintained for eleven years.
+Joint Commissioner of Police (Crime) Alok Kumar stated: "We have found handwritten notes detailing how hands and legs were tied and are quite similar to the manner in which the bodies of 10 persons are found.
 They are exhaustive notes and we are studying them."

-Details written in the diaries match how the bodies were found with their faces covered, mouths taped, and cotton balls in ears.
+Details written in the diaries match how the bodies were found, with their faces covered, mouths taped, and cotton balls in ears.
 The bodies were discovered hanged in batches of three, which is what the diaries also state.
-The diary stated that the Bebe (elderly woman) could not stand and hence should be laying on the bed, which was consistent with the discovery of her being found strangled on the bed.
+The diary stated that the Bebe (elderly woman) could not stand and hence should be lying on the bed, which was consistent with the discovery of her being found strangled on the bed.
 The diary also mentions: "everyone will tie their own hands and when the kriya (ritual) is done then everyone will help each other untie their hands", indicating that the family was not expecting to die.

-Role of Lalit
+Role of Lalit Chundawat

-Handwriting analysis revealed that these diaries were written by Priyanka (daughter of Pratibha) and Nitu (elder daughter of Bhuvnesh), but were supposedly dictated to Lalit by his late father's spirit.
+Handwriting analysis revealed that these diaries were written by Priyanka (the daughter of Pratibha) and Nitu (the elder daughter of Bhuvnesh), but were supposedly believed by them to be dictated to Lalit by his late father's spirit.
 Lalit is believed to have masterminded the incident.
-The crime branch believes that Lalit and his wife Tina were responsible for tying the hands and legs of the family members.
-Lalit had told the family members that the soul of the husband of Narayani Devi had entered his body in order to get the family to follow him.
+The crime branch believes that Lalit alone was responsible for tying the hands and legs of the family members.
+Lalit had told the family members that the soul of his father had entered his body in order to get the family to follow him.

 Psychological view

-According to psychologists, these sequence of events can be caused by 'shared psychotic disorder' because of which the members blindly follow the instructions of one among them.
+According to psychologists, this sequence of events can be caused by 'shared psychotic disorder', where members blindly follow the instructions of one among them.
 They propose that Lalit had a 'delusional disorder’.
-However, their elder brother, who stays in Rajasthan, believes that this was a well planned murder and not a suicide.
-Stating that if this whole thing was done by Lalit and his wife then their hands should be opened instead of tied.
+However, their elder brother who stays in Rajasthan, believes that this was a well planned murder and not a suicide.
+He stated that if this whole event was done by Lalit and his wife, then their hands should be open instead of tied.